-At 31 March 2025, the Authority's expected General Fund reserve has a predicted balance of £10 million, this remains at the minimum level of General Fund balances as set by the Interim Chief Finance Officer; earmarked reserves are forecast at £409m for GLA Core (excluding Revenue Grants Unapplied reserve £49m) and in line with the February's 2024 approved budget is assumed to be £292m for GLA Group.
-It is anticipated that at 31 March 2026 the General Fund balance of £10m will remain and earmarked reserves will total £344m for GLA Core (excluding Revenue Grants Unapplied reserve for Grants Unapplied reserve £68m) with a budgeted target of £232m for GLA Group.
+At 31 March 2025, the Authority's expected General Fund reserve has a predicted balance of £10 million, this remains at the minimum level of General Fund balances as set by the Chief Finance Officer; earmarked reserves are forecast at £409 million for GLA Core (excluding Revenue Grants Unapplied reserve £49 million) and in line with the February's 2024 approved budget is assumed to be £292 million for GLA Group.
+It is anticipated that at 31 March 2026 the General Fund balance of £10 million will remain and earmarked reserves will total £344 million for GLA Core (excluding Revenue Grants Unapplied reserve £68 million) with a budgeted target of £232 million for GLA Group.